isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 		</li>
 		<li>have only been to one or more of the <a href="/vtl/requirements-and-process#countries">VTL countries/regions</a>, and/or Singapore, in the last 14 consecutive days before departing for Singapore.
 	</li>
-		<li style="margin-top:15px;"><i>[not applicable for children aged 2 and below in the calendar year]</i> undergo a COVID-19 polymerase chain reaction (PCR) test within 2 days before departure for Singapore, at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>, and obtain a test result certificate in English stating the following:
+		<li style="margin-top:15px;"><i>[not applicable for children aged 2 and below in this calendar year]</i> undergo a COVID-19 polymerase chain reaction (PCR) test within 2 days before departure for Singapore, at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>, and obtain a test result certificate in English stating the following:
 <ul>
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 PCR test result;</li>